Unquenched Charmonium and Beyond: Problem and its solution

 As summarized in Fig. \ref{fig:ObservedY}, a growing number of charmonium-like $Y$ states have been observed with improving experimental precision.
 Explaining these states---particularly within a unified framework that can systematically assign them---poses a major theoretical challenge.
 The so-called "$Y$ problem" was formally articulated in the {\it White Paper on the Future Physics Program of BESIII}~\cite{BESIII:2020nme}.
 A central issue is the overabundance of $Y$ states, which presents a significant challenge regardless of whether they are interpreted as exotic hadrons or conventional charmonia.

 We need novel approaches to address the $Y$ problem.
 In fact, several key advances have been made over the past decade since 2011: the introduction of a Fano-like interference mechanism as a "resonance killer"~\cite{Chen:2010nv,Chen:2011kc,Chen:2015bft,Chen:2017uof}, the identification of $Y(4220)$---a narrow structure near 4.2~GeV---as a scaling point for constructing the higher charmonium family within an unquenched framework, and the emergence of a distinctive mass spectrum for vector charmonia in the 4-4.5~GeV region, which aligns with all available experimental data and has garnered experimental support.
 Indeed, this resulting mass spectrum helps clarify why the mass of $\psi(4160)$ appears shifted to about 4190~MeV.
 In the following section, we review this progress.
-We note that this review article does not aim to comprehensively survey the current theoretical status of these newly observed $Y$ states, especially from the viewpoint of exotic hadronic states.
-Interested readers are referred to the reviews in Refs.~\cite{Klempt:2007cp,Brambilla:2010cs,Liu:2013waa,Hosaka:2016pey,Richard:2016eis,Chen:2016qju,Esposito:2016noz,Chen:2016spr,Lebed:2016hpi,Guo:2017jvc,Olsen:2017bmm,Ali:2017jda,Liu:2019zoy,Brambilla:2019esw,Chen:2022asf,Meng:2022ozq,Wang:2021aql} for further details.